Loris94/DellXPS15-9550-OSX/Tutorial_10.15.md

 ## Appendix 1: Accessories

 The official [Dell adaptor DA200](http://accessories.euro.dell.com/sna/productdetail.aspx?c=at&l=de&s=dhs&cs=atdhs1&sku=470-abry) seem to work.
 You can use the Network, USB, HDMI and VGA.
 A cheap 3rd party unbranded USB-C -> VGA adaptor won't work.
 You can charge the Dell with a generic USB-C Power Adaptor, but USB-C has a maximum power of only 100W, so it's either charging OR usage, not both.
 Dont forget you need a special USB-C cable (Power Delivery 3.0) for charging.
 Charging with the Apple USB-C Charger works, but will be limited to ~60W (and therefore throttle the whole system).

 The WD15 Docking works as well, but cannot be hotplugged and may break the sleep of your device.
 Ethernet requires [the official realtek drivers](https://www.realtek.com/en/component/zoo/category/network-interface-controllers-10-100-1000m-gigabit-ethernet-usb-3-0-software) to work.

+## Dual/Triple boot

+Steps to create dual boot with ubuntu:

+- partition the disk from within Catalina
+- Install ubuntu, after this you won't be able to boot from clover
+- Go into the bios and from the boot menu add the entry for clover found in EFI/CLOVER/CLOVERX64.efi.
+If this doesn't work boot from the USB and copy the USB EFI with the new ubuntu folder/files.

+For a windows installation just do a normal procedure, at the end there will be a windows entry in clover.
+If using that entry brings you to the windows recovery screen ensure that csm is off ()